hebinhao1993/nixos/secrets/README.md

 ## how to generate new secrets

-if you store your secrets into secrets/gitea/db.yaml, using:
+if you store your secrets into secrets/example.yaml, using:

 ```sh
 nix-shell -p sops --run "sops secrets/example.yaml"
 ```

+this command will open editor to create a new encrypted file or to decrypt an existing file to modify.

 if you store your secret into `secrets/example/binary`, using:
 ```